 Brownlow is overjoyed to see Oliver again, as is Mrs. Bedwin, who states, once more, that she never believed that Oliver was a bad boy in the first place.
 Rose goes out of the parlor with Brownlow to tell him all the information Rose has relayed to her.
 Brownlow, hearing all, pledges to tell Losborne all that had taken place, while Rose returns to the hotel to inform Mrs. Maylie.
 Rose and Brownlow part, and Oliver leaves with Nancy.

 Mrs. Bedwin has stayed steadfastly in Oliver's corner since his stay at Brownlow's the first time.
 Bedwin knew, all along, that Oliver possessed a fundamental goodness that could not be taken away.
 This goodness was also seen, in Oliver, by Rose and Mrs. Maylie, when first they laid eyes on him.

-Lorsborne's characteristic impetuosity is on display in this scene; though Lorsborne is a kind man, and one with a generous spirit, he has a hard time understanding how someone in Nancy's position could endanger, willfully, the life of a poor child, by leading him back to Fagin.
+Losborne's characteristic impetuosity is on display in this scene; though Losborne is a kind man, and one with a generous spirit, he has a hard time understanding how someone in Nancy's position could endanger, willfully, the life of a poor child, by leading him back to Fagin.